RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 What you can do is to **apply for SPC early in advance**, and provide your evidence for such request.
 For final assessments after the semester, if granted, you will be allowed to take a new assessment in the **DEFERRED ASSESSMENT** period.
 For Semester 2, it is often early December.
 Please check the [Academic Calendar][RMIT-CALENDAR] of the year to know when exactly those assessment will be running.
 It is good you are thinking ahead on this, **good luck!**

+## I would like to challenge the final assessment (review period after grade release); can I do it?

+Of course!
+If you believe there has been a **factual error in the marking** of your final assessment, you may request a review.
+However, please follow these important guidelines when preparing your request:

+- **Focus only on concrete, objective issues** — for example, parts of your answer that were not considered, correct answers that were marked as incorrect, or incorrect tallying of marks.
+- **Do not include subjective opinions** — such as how many marks you believe you "deserve" or whether you feel your answer should have received more credit.
+These will not be considered.
+- **Be precise and specific**: indicate the exact question, the part of your answer in question, and clearly explain the marking issue.
+- Always **provide supporting evidence** — for example, cite the relevant lecture content, textbook, or marking guide to justify your claim.

+Requests that are vague, emotional, or speculative will not be reviewed.

+Please send your review request in by filling and emailing the  **Review of Assessment Results** form within the allowed timeframe.
+The review will focus **strictly on the factual marking accuracy**, not on re-evaluating academic judgement or partial credit.

+> [!IMPORTANT]
+> When a review is performed upon request, the final mark can go up, stay the same, or go down.

 [AIMA-BOOK]: https://aima.cs.berkeley.edu/global-index.html
 [FORUM-FAQ]: https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit?usp=sharing
 [FORUM-POSTING]: https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit#heading=h.nj8m4hp7jeo2
 [RMIT-SPC]: http://www.rmit.edu.au/students/specialconsideration
 [RMIT-CALENDAR]: https://www.rmit.edu.au/students/my-course/important-dates